 - 810 East Market Street, in Greensboro’s primary African-American business district prior to desegregation.
-This store would relocate by 1930 to 823 East Market Street and would operate there until the early 1950s.
+This store would relocate by 1930 to 823 East Market Street and would operate there until about 1951.
 Both buildings are now gone, victims of “urban renewal” and the expansion of nearby North Carolina A&T State University.

 - 115 West Market Street.
 This store had relocated a few doors down by 1930 and this new store was also closed by 1935.
 The building was probably torn down in the 1960s.

 - 209 Paisley Street.
 Just northwest of downtown, this store briefly had a Pender’s as its next-door neighbor.
 The A&P lasted until the late 1930s and the building is no longer standing.

 747 West Gate City Boulevard

 This small store at what was then 747 West Lee Street opened between 1925 and 1928, closed by 1930, replaced by a new store two blocks west.

 1310 Glenwood Avenue

 This store at Glenwood Avenue and Grove Street would relocate (or expand) to the adjacent 1320 Glenwood Avenue by 1930 and would close by 1935.
 The building, significantly remodeled, later housed one of the first locations of the local Bi-Rite chain.